IS4IT/idm-compose/README.md

 Unlike the single server setup described in the documentation, which uses `host`networking, `idm-compose` sets up `bridge` networking and only selected ports are mapped to the `localhost` interface.
 This allows for multiple isolated environments to co-exist and does not expose them to the outside world.

-Networking can be configured in `compose.yaml_template` to bind to the default `0.0.0.0` instead of just `localhost`, which is required if docker runs inside a virtual machine and IDM shall be accessible from the host machine.
+Networking can be configured in `idm-compose.conf` to bind to `0.0.0.0` or just `localhost`. `0.0.0.0` is required if docker runs inside a virtual machine and IDM shall be accessible from the host machine.
 In that case the `*.idm.local` entries in `/etc/hosts` need to point to the VM's IP address instead of `127.0.0.1`

 Instead of using networking parameters derived from the stack id you can override them by setting the `SUBNET` and `PORT_BASE` environment variables prior to calling `idm-compose`, to avoid conflicts with other software.